-If you've been excluded, your foster parents can try to get you back into school or move you to another school that you choose.
+If you've been excluded, your foster carers can try to get you back into school or move you to another school.
 We don't make this choice for you, you and your team will talk about it and choose what's best for you.